Kentin Jivek

 Kentin Jivek is a French songwriter and singer of dark folk and psychedelic folk songs.

 The lyrics are expressed in the 3 languages: French, English and Spanish."Its origins come from beliefs and stories from mythology and folklore, updated to the modern psyche folk style".

 In some of his French written songs (e.g. Parce Que C'est Toi), the affiliation to Léo Ferré is stressed out by the minimalist structure of music and by the vocals.
 In other songs, the influences of Current 93, Dead Can Dance are remarkable.

+Collaborations

 From 2008 to 2009, Jivek has been performing in concerts, within various configurations: